-Formal methods face several threats in terms of practical adoption.
-Analysis contracts capture interactions between analyses using formal logic and rely upon automated verifiers.
+Formal methods face a number of threats in terms of practical adoption.
+The analysis contracts approach captures the interactions between analyses using formal logic and replies upon automated verifiers.
 Both require up-front effort in building the formal methods expertise and tools for their verification.
 However, formal specification and verification are successfully used in domains, for example avionics, where the cost of ensuring safety and security of human lives justifies the additional effort.
-Hence, the task of carrying out the contracts methodology can be assigned to a dedicated team of integration engineers to overcome the obstacles of practical adoption.
+Hence, the task of carrying out the contracts methodology can be assigned to a dedicated team of integration engineers to overcome the practical adoption obstacles.